Best No-Foreign-Transaction-Fees Travel Credit Cards

 • Purchase Rate (variable)

 The Barclayard Rewards Credit Card is another good choice for people to use when travelling because it doesn't charge FX fees on purchases.
 Plus cardholders get 0.25% back on purchases.
 While this is less than the best rewards cards, it is at least something for a travel card.
-However there is a fee to get a cash advance from an ATM when you're on holiday.
+And now there is NO FEE to get a cash advance from an ATM when you're on holiday.
+Bonus!
+(But note, interest DOES start accruing immediately from the cash withdrawal date, except not if the statement is paid in full by the due date...)

 Summary